 - Urban-related Socioeconomic imagery in Worldview

 SEDAC's POPGRID Viewer enables direct comparison of different population datasets based on different data sources and methodologies.
-The tool incorporates a four-panel display of six different data sets: the Gridded Population of the World (GPWv4.10) 2015 count developed by SEDAC; Landscan 2015 developed by the Oak Ridge National Laboratory; WorldPop Estimates 2014 from the WorldPop project; Global Human Settlement Population Grid 2015 (GHS-POP) developed by the European Commission's Joint Research Centre and the Center for International Earth Science Information Network (CIESIN); the Esri World Population Estimate 2016 (WPE); and the High Resolution Settlement Layer (HRSL) developed by the Facebook Connectivity Lab and CIESIN.
+The tool incorporates a four-panel display of six different data sets: the Gridded Population of the World (GPWv4.10) 2015 count developed by SEDAC; LandScan 2015 developed by ORNL; WorldPop Estimates 2014 from the WorldPop project; Global Human Settlement Population Grid 2015 (GHS-POP) developed by the European Commission's Joint Research Centre and the Center for International Earth Science Information Network (CIESIN); the Esri World Population Estimate 2016 (WPE); and the High Resolution Settlement Layer (HRSL) developed by the Facebook Connectivity Lab and CIESIN.

-In addition to the datasets archived at SEDAC, several datasets available through ORNL DAAC also could be used to assess human impact on urban environments, including:
+In addition to the datasets archived at SEDAC, several datasets available through ORNL DAAC also can be used to assess human impact on urban environments, including: